Anspach Hall 118

-- Dr. Cedric Taylor is a Jamaican-born filmmaker and holds the position of Associate Professor.
-His teaching and research focus on race, racial health disparities, immigrant health, and visual sociology.
-Dr. Taylor is a "public sociologist" who employs film, visual media and storytelling to engage the broader community in conversations around racism and social and environmental justice.
+- Dr. Cedric Taylor is a Jamaican-born filmmaker and holds the position of Associate Professor of Sociology.
+His teaching and research focus on race, racial health disparities, immigrant health, environmental justice, and visual sociology.
+Dr. Taylor is a public sociologist who employs film, visual media and storytelling to engage the broader community in conversations around racism and social and environmental justice.
 He is the writer, director and co-producer of the documentary film Nor Any Drop to Drink: Flint's Water Crisis that has been screened throughout the country and internationally.
 He enjoys connecting with the public through public speaking and workshops.

 - "Nor Any Drop to Drink: Flint's Water Crisis" (2018) documentary.

 - Taylor, Cedric A.L.; Sarathchandra, Dilshani.
 2015.
 "Migrant Selectivity?: Investigating the Black Immigrant Health Advantage in Low Birth Weight" J Immigr Minor Health.